abdelaziz321/abdelaziz321.github.io/content/articles/2020-11-30-developing-real-time-applications-part-1.md

 ---
 title: Developing Real Time Applications | Part 1
-description: Delivering data from the server to the client using short polling & long polling & server-sent events `SSE` & web-sockets.
+description: The main concept we revolve around here is delivering data from the server to the client whenever some data is changed in the server using short polling & long polling & server-sent events `SSE` & web-sockets.
 ---

 Actually, the main purpose of starting this series is to improve my English writing skills. also for the last 6 months, I had many tasks in my work that required me to deal with real-time applications like building a simple chat, showing real-time statistics/notifications in a dashboard...etc.

 So in this series, I'll try to cover some ideas, approaches, technologies, and code examples around this concept.
 I don't have much experience so there are no headlines.
 I will just start the journey and let's find out together how much this series could grow.

-> will be so glad for your help in fixing a typo, introducing a better way to construct a phrase, or giving me some feedback about my writing.
+> will be so glad for your help in fixing a typo, introducing a better way to construct a phrase, or giving me some feedback about my English writing.

 Now, I'm writing this post while enjoying listening to this calm and peaceful <a href="https://soundcloud.com/wafa99/ook0ophsp71t" target="_blank">voice</a> ... happy reading 😌